RobertArtigas/DEVUNA__IDE__/README.md

 Your disk drive compiler directory path: **Drive:\\RootFolder\\DEVUNA\_\_IDE\_\_\\\***

-When you press the **Code** button and unzip the structure, or you clone into your directory your directory wil match your structure above and you will have to change some of your references to the directory structures to match your directory location choice.
+When you press the **Code** button and unzip the structure, or you clone into your directory your directory will match your structure above and you will have to change some of your references to the directory structures to match your specific directory location choice.
 <br/><br/><br/>

 ## C:\\\_GIT\_\\Devuna\\\_\_IDE\_\_